Canvas Health is hiring in all areas! Check out our career opportunities here.

 Kelly and her husband, Greg, live in Woodbury where they raised their three children.

 Beth Leindecker has nearly 30 years of experience in county government, including her current role with Hennepin County as Business Information Officer.
 Previously, she worked in Contract Administration with Ramsey County where she worked on the County’s national accreditation through the Public Health Accreditation Board (PHAB).
 She has also worked for Canvas Health in an on-call capacity in ESS/Child Protection Crisis Response and served on the Washington County child services citizen review panel.
 Beth has a BA in Journalism from the U of M, an MSW from MSU-Mankato, a mini-MBA from the University of St. Thomas and is a Licensed Independent Social Worker.

 Beth lives in Woodbury and is married with 3 college-age children, 2 of whom have served in the US military.

 Chris Navin is Sr. Director of Finance for Andersen Corporation.
 He joined the Canvas Health Board in 2019.
-Chris has over twenty years of corporate finance experience within treasury and financial planning and analysis, starting his career in accounting at ING and treasury at Securian Financial Group and for the last seventeen years, in various finance roles at Andersen Corporation.
+Chris has over twenty-five years of corporate finance experience within treasury and financial planning and analysis, starting his career at ING and Securian Financial Group and for the last twenty years, in various finance roles at Andersen Corporation.
 Chris obtained his B.B.A in Finance from the University of Minnesota-Duluth.
 He grew up in Washington County and lives in Stillwater with his wife and kids.

 Conrad Nguyen joined the Canvas Health Board of Directors in 2021.
 He is the owner and president of Kortech, a facility management and contract staffing firm.
 He pursued his dream of entrepreneurship after spending 20+ years in various business leadership roles in corporate.